lesaint/lesaint.github.io/_posts/2013-12-18-first-post-with-jekyll.markdown

 ---
 layout: post
 title: First Post in markdown
-description: Cheat sheets and quick references for Git and GitHub commands.
 ---

+This a my first article and trial for markdown.

 subtitle for a try
 ----------